notsnip/NiceWeekend/readme.md

 #### Why NiceWeekend?
 NiceWeekend was initially created as my weekend side project I created to improve my JS skills.
 It is functional To-Do list with a weekend counter on the top right.

+I'm thinking of renaming it to Bad Weekend because its not that great.